Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/settings/integrations.md

 ---
-title: Property Integrations - ReturnSuite Docs
+title: Property Integrations
-description: How to import and export the property model and connect to other apps.
+description: How to import and export the property model and connect to other apps
 nav-title: Integrations
 nav-group: Configure property settings
 ---